rahulbarwal/pattern-colorization/README.md

 - `Pattern Colorization: Export Patterns` - Export patterns to JSON file
 - `Pattern Colorization: Import Patterns` - Import patterns from JSON file
 - `Pattern Colorization: Add from Selection` - Add selected text as pattern

+### Navigation Commands
+- `Pattern Colorization: Jump to Next Highlight` - Navigate to next occurrence of any pattern
+- `Pattern Colorization: Jump to Previous Highlight` - Navigate to previous occurrence of any pattern
+- `Pattern Colorization: Jump to Next Selected Pattern Occurrence` - Navigate only between occurrences of the pattern under cursor
+- `Pattern Colorization: Jump to Previous Selected Pattern Occurrence` - Navigate only between occurrences of the pattern under cursor

+#### Selected Pattern Navigation
+The selected pattern navigation feature allows you to jump between occurrences of only the pattern that's currently under your cursor:

+1. **Smart Pattern Detection**: Place your cursor on any highlighted text
+2. **Pattern-Specific Navigation**: Use the selected pattern navigation commands to jump only between occurrences of that specific pattern
+3. **Fallback Behavior**: If no pattern is detected at the cursor position, the extension will use the first available pattern
+4. **Visual Feedback**: Shows current position (e.g., "Pattern 'error': 3/7") in the status bar

+This is particularly useful when working with multiple patterns and you want to focus on reviewing only one specific pattern at a time.

 ## Tips and Best Practices